wzh506/UniVLA/README.md

 - With the pretrained generalist policy trained to plan over an embodiment-agnostic action space, we then add embodiment-specific action decoder heads for downstream deployment.
 - Our action decoder is extremely lightwight with only around 12M parameters.
 Using parameter efficient fine-tuning with LoRA rank 32, the total trainable parameter is around 123M.

+#### :mechanical_arm: Real-world Experiment

+> Our guidelines are based on real-device testing conducted on the AgiLex platform.
+If you have code deployed on other platforms or in different data formats, we welcome pull requests!

+We provide a simple [guideline](https://github.com/OpenDriveLab/UniVLA/blob/6da4dcd36f5f5df0c490e13c6029af6c8d5258e9/docs/real-world-deployment.md) to deploy UniVLA on your customized setups.

 #### 1) LIBERO
 > Please first download the [LIBERO datasets](https://huggingface.co/datasets/openvla/modified_libero_rlds/tree/main) that we used in experiments